 About 10 Awarding Organistions including TLM offer the ITQ.
 Each has its own methods of delivery and support systems.

 For 2013 and 2014 the TLM ITQ is based on 100% coursework assessment and it is a pass/fail qualification that provides the points of a grade B GCSE.
 This will continue up to 2015.
 For 2015 the government required all qualifications that count in the headline points system to be modified to include an externally set and marked test that is graded.
-This work is now complete and we have taken the opportunity to provide an innovative assessment model that has very low administrative overhead and combines a motivating coursework element as well as a short grading test that will be available 3 times per year.
+This work is now complete and we have taken the opportunity to provide an innovative assessment model that has very low administrative overhead and combines a motivating coursework element as well as a short grading test that will be available on demand (though may require 6 weeks notice).
 Read 8 and 9 below for further details.

 The new qualifications will have exactly the same coursework requirement as the current TLM ITQ.
 This maintains compatibility with the mainstream ITQ used in the adult education sector.
 There will be an additional test of general knowledge and understanding associated with IT user skills that will provide grading.
 All learners will have to demonstrate competence against the coursework criteria before taking the test.
 It is unlikely that those that do so will not gain sufficient marks in the test for an overall pass at grade C. The later questions in the test will be very demanding and thus provide sufficient challenge for A* candidates and enable clear identification of those likely to cope with academic A levels.
 The priority is to keep the qualification accessible to a wide range of attainment while ensuring the most able are fully stretched and future progression routes are informed.